pivotal/docs-tap/application-accelerator/creating-accelerators/using-local-engine-server.hbs.md

           │   ├── accelerator.yaml
           │   ├── ...
     ```

-  For more examples refer, [Application Accelerator samples.](https://github.com/vmware-tanzu/application-accelerator-samples)
+  For more examples, see [Application Accelerator samples.](https://github.com/vmware-tanzu/application-accelerator-samples)

     - **For macOS and Linux:** Set this environment variable, for example: